On the Complexity of Barrier Resilience for Fat Regions: Preliminaries

 \section{Preliminaries}

 We denote with $p$ and $q$ the points that need to be connected, and with $\regions$ the set of regions that represent the sensors.
-We say that any collection of objects in the plane are {\em pseudodisks} if the boundaries of any two of them intersect transversely at most twice.
+To simplify the presentation of our results, we make the following general position assumption: all intersections between boundaries of regions in $\regions$ consist of isolated points.
+We say that a collection of objects in the plane are {\em pseudodisks} if the boundaries of any two of them intersect at most twice.

 We formally define the concepts of \emph{resilience} and \emph{thickness} introduced in~\cite{bk-abrwsn-09}.
 The \emph{resilience of a path} $\pi$ between two points $p$ and $q$, denoted $\res(\pi)$, is the number of regions of $\regions$ intersected by $\pi$.
 Given two points $p$ and $q$, the \emph{resilience of $p$ and $q$}, denoted $\res(p,q)$, is the minimum resilience over all paths connecting $p$ and $q$.
-In other words, the resilience between $p$ and $q$ is the minimum number of regions of $\regions$ that need to be removed to have a path between $p$ and $q$ that does not intersect any region.
-From now on, we assume that neither $p$ nor $q$ are contained in any region of $\regions$.
-Notice that such a region must always be counted in the minimum resilience paths, hence we can ignore them (and update the resilience we obtain accordingly).
+In other words, the resilience between $p$ and $q$ is the minimum number of regions of $\regions$ that need to be removed to have a path between $p$ and $q$ that does not intersect any region of $\regions$.
+Note that sometimes we will assume that neither $p$ nor $q$ are contained in any region of $\regions$, since such regions must always be counted in the minimum resilience paths, hence we can ignore them (and update the resilience we obtain accordingly).

-Often it will be useful to refer to the arrangement induced by the regions of $\regions$, which we denote by $\arr$.
-Based on this arrangement we define a weighted graph $G_{\arr}$ as follows: each vertex of $G_{\arr}$ corresponds to a cell of $\arr$.
-We also add directed edges between any pair of neighboring cells.
-An edge has cost $1$ if following the edge we enter an element of $\regions$, or cost $0$ if we are leaving it instead.
+Often it will be useful to refer to the arrangement (i.e., the subdivision of the plane into faces; see~\cite{bcko-aad-08} for a formal definition) induced by the regions of $\regions$, which we denote by $\arr$.
+Based on this arrangement we define a weighted dual graph $G_{\arr}$ as follows.
+There is one vertex for each face (i.e., 2-dimensional cell) of $\arr$.
+Each pair of neighboring cells $A, B$ is connected in $G_{\arr}$ by two directed edges, $(A,B)$ and $(B,A)$.
+The weight of an edge is $1$ if, when traversing from the starting cell to the destination one, we enter a region of $\regions$ (or $0$ if we leave a region\footnote{Note that no other option is possible under our general position assumption.}). \eenplaatje {graph-example} {The graph $G_{\arr}$ for an arrangement of three disks.
+Solid edges have weight 1, dashed edges have weight 0. }